 New Jersey, Site was remediated under the Formerly Utilized Sites Remedial

 Action Program (FUSRAP).
 FUSRAP was established in 1974 to remediate sites

 Atomic Energy Commission operations.

-on the National Priorities List (NPL) in 1984.
+Agency (EPA) listed the site on the National Priorities List (NPL) in 1984.

-information, and responding to requests for information.For more information about the Wayne Site, view the
+Conditions—LM's requirements consist of managing and preserving site information and responding to requests for information.For more information about the Wayne Site, view the